16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.|

 17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.

 I built the original version of our website, Gene Seibel's Electric Flying Machine, only weeks after discovering the internet in 1996.
 Though it has evolved over the years, it has always reflected the things that I am passionate about.
 It has always been packed with pages - many about flying - but also about other interests and special people in my life.
-In 2003, the site became Gene and Sue's Flying Machine, and Sue has become a full partner in this project, adding to it her Doughboys, real estate, and other fun stuff.
+In 2003, the site became Gene and Sue's Flying Machine, and Sue has become a full partner in this project, adding to it her Doughboys, and other fun stuff.

 I made a promise at the beginning that God and His Son, our Savior Jesus Christ, would have a prominent place in this website as they do in my life.
 Sue and I are in one accord and she fully supports that plan.
 It's been a joy for both of us to hear from people who have been blessed by these pages in many different ways.